priye-1/Multi-Class-Text-prediction-Modeling/readme.md

 - To run the program, execute each cell on the notebook sequentially

 ## Recommendation
-- The use of other features like review_summary to train datasets for better prediction
+- The use of additional features like review_summary to train datasets for better prediction
 - Carrying out sampling due top data imbalance

 ## Results